Skip to Content

 “Anybody at Logansport High School can achieve the Indiana College Core or the Associate’s degree,” Combs said.
 “The Early College kids are the ones who maybe have potential but haven’t been designated to do honors.
 We make sure they get their FAFSA filled out, so they get a little bit more extra support.”

-Aside from academic improvement, spending so much time makes their bonds so much stronger to the point they get out of their comfort zone.
+Aside from academic improvement, spending so much time together makes students’ bonds stronger to the point they get out of their comfort zone.

 The Early College Class of 2024 made impactful connections with others during their four years in the program.